Philosophy (MA)

 The department and faculty have particular strengths in a range of traditions and fields of focus.
 The program requires students to develop a broad knowledge of the history of philosophy, major fields, and various approaches and methods.
 We also welcome interdisciplinary approaches.
 Students are expected to concentrate in a specific area at the advanced level.

 Each student designs a program in consultation with a faculty adviser.
-Two or more years are typically required to complete the master’s degree and five or six years for the doctorate.
+Two or more years are typically required to complete the master’s degree and five years for the doctorate.

 Program's Admission Requirements